-Now, you just need to organize what you learned and structure your content, and you’re ready to go.
+You just need to organize what you learned and structure your content, and you’re ready to go.
 Don’t worry.
 You can go online and search for examples.
 I won’t tell if you won’t.

 So are you still with me?
 Let’s fly!

 As transparently and honestly as possible, pros and cons comparison articles show all known strengths and weaknesses of both products or services.
 You want to provide an honest and fair assessment.
 Don’t be afraid to be critical, especially if it’s warranted.
 And don’t overreach to provide balances.
 Being open and straight with your readers will boost their trust in you and your recognition as an authority.